Tanwyhang/Gravity-Swap-Protocol/README.md

 Gravity is a flagship payment protocol that converts any ERC20 into MNEE in a single transaction.
 Route discovery and quoting happen off-chain for flexibility, but every hop, amount, and fee is revalidated on-chain before settlement.
 This repo packages the Solidity core, the TypeScript client (`GravitySWAP.ts`), mocks, and deployment tooling.

-> Need the deep dive?
-See `docs/ARCHITECHTURE.md` for diagrams, invariants, and storage layouts.

 ---